-No, we’re not talking about your age, numerology, your lucky number or even your favorite player’s jersey.
+No, we’re not talking about your age, numerology, your lucky number, or even your favorite player’s jersey.
 We are talking about inventory.
 Auto-Star has been developing inventory management systems for over 30 years.
-From pharmacy to supermarkets, our customers all across North America see the benefit of using software solutions to help them manage their inventory more effectively.
+From pharmacies to supermarkets, our customers all across North America see the benefit of using software solutions to help them manage their inventory more effectively.
 Sometimes though, it’s good to take a step back and ask why?
 Why are we spending the time and effort to track our inventory and make sure that we know that magic number we call inventory on hand?
 What are we really getting out of it?
 Some of the reasons may be obvious and some you may not have considered.

 Let’s take a look at the top 10 reasons for inventory management to find out what’s really in a number: